 Elevators serve exactly one purpose–to move people from one floor of a building to another.
 But why does that experience, even if it’s brief, have to be so drab?

 Digital signs in elevators are great for shorter messages, such as short advertisements or information about the building it is located in.
-A digital sign by the elevator can also act as a directory for the businesses on each of the floors or provide maps of bigger spaces such as malls and resorts.
+A digital sign by the elevator can also act as a directory for the businesses on each of the floors.
+Also, consider providing maps of bigger spaces such as malls and resorts.